 Installing the RAM (Memory) Modules

-Like processors, RAM modules are extremely sensitive to static charges and should be handled very carefully.
+Like processors, RAM modules are sensitive to static charges and should be handled very carefully.

 Never touch the metal conductors of a memory module, and only handle RAM modules by their edges.
-Nothing feels quite as bad as destroying a perfectly good stick of RAM.
+Nothing feels quite as bad as destroying a perfectly good (and expensive) stick of RAM.

 You can learn more about anti-static precautions here.